 The chemicals in citrus responsible for causing sun sensitivity in our skin are Furocoumarins — organic compounds involved in the plant’s defence against insects, pathogens and harmful microorganisms.
 Good for citrus, but bad for humans if used the wrong way.

 Furocoumarins are found in many — but not all —citrus, and essential oils extracted from the rind generally contains higher parts of the chemical, while essences of other parts, such as leaves and flowers, usually contain much lower levels of furocoumarins and are safe to use on sunkissed skin — UNLESS the essential oil is steam distilled from Mandarin leaves, which contains another phototoxic substance: dimethyl anthranilate.
 You see what I mean by inconsistent bunch now, right?

-The levels of furocoumarins in citrus essential oil also depend on the extraction method: Because Furocoumarin molecules are heavy and less volatile than many of the other components in essential oils, steam distilled oils are generally safe to use in the sun, why cold pressed (expressed) oils are photo toxic.
+The levels of furocoumarins in citrus essential oil also depend on the extraction method: Because Furocoumarin molecules are heavy and less volatile than many of the other components in essential oils, steam distilled oils are generally safe to use in the sun, while some cold pressed (expressed) oils are photo toxic.